chrisrabe/marites-profiler/README.md

 ### What is personalisation?

-Personalisation refers to the process of businesses or websites tailoring their offerings based on a user's preference.
-[It is proven to provide many benefits](https://blog.useproof.com/9-benefits-of-website-personalization) for businesses and their customers.
+Personalisation refers to the action of tailoring a business' content or offerings offerings or content based on an individual's preference.
+[It is proven to provide many benefits for businesses and their customers](https://blog.useproof.com/9-benefits-of-website-personalization).
 It can result in better conversions, improved customer loyalty, better user experience, increased sales, and higher retention.

 Most businesses approach personalisation in two ways; historical based personalisation and session based personalisation.